 In the event of an accident or an injury, it’s the doctors who are in the emergency room who are some of the best in the practice.
 Just by going into the emergency room alone and letting the doctor know of your pain and/or symptoms provides more than enough documentation (and attention) that is deserved after such a traumatic experience.
 Even a small ache or pain after an accident can be part of something that is much larger later on (which could need surgery in the future), so it is imperative to be upfront and honest when discussing your injury.
 There’s no need to hold back when it comes to the minor details, so bring them up in the event they need to be documented later.

-What’s great about emergency room assessments is that they are fairly through and very documented.
+What’s great about emergency room assessments is that they are fairly thorough and very documented.
 Once a hospital stay or emergency room visit is conducted, you will be encouraged to set up a follow up with another specialist or your doctor.
 By seeing the right doctors, you’ll be provided important injury documentation that will be supported by medical tests and records.
 From here, you’ll be able to receive the physical therapy, surgeries, or treatments necessary for healing.

-Are Primary Care Follow Ups Important?
+Are Primary Care Follow-Ups Important?

 Sure, primary care doctors are incredibly important when treating medical issues.
 However, they may not have the experience to treat someone who has just been involved in an accident.
-By focusing on internal medicine, a trauma pain such as broken bones, concussions, back pain, or neck pain may be out of their league.
+By focusing on internal medicine, trauma pain such as broken bones, concussions, back pain, or neck pain may be out of their league.
 In addition to this, a primary care doctor may not be capable of documenting a traumatic injury.
 Since insurance companies thrive on documentation to make value of a claim, an undocumented injury will make the pain associated with the accident seem insignificant – even if it was/is incredibly painful.

 Yet it’s worth mentioning that even though a primary care doctor is important and can be documented, they should not be the main doctor you report to.